Closed Road Sportives in the UK

-There are very few details available at this point but we do know that it will be a 100m (160km) route through the West Sussex countryside on the 23rd September 2018.
+There are very few details available at this point but we do know that it will be a 100m (160km) route through the West Sussex countryside.

 The official website (see above) list this being for 15,000 cyclists and given that it is in the South-East, I suspect that they’ll achieve this number.

-Routes, Maps, GPX files, elevations, feed stations, entry price etc will all be available just as soon as we hear more.
+Route Maps, GPX & TCX files, elevations, feed stations, entry price etc will all be available just as soon as we hear more.